Showing all 22 results

-Du Huo Ji Sheng Tang Tincture: This tincture is easy to incorporate into your pet’s food and can help with back, leg, and hip pain due to arthritis, overuse, or old age.
+Du Huo Ji Sheng Tincture: Du Huo Ji Sheng Tang is easy to incorporate into your pet’s food and can help with back, leg, and hip pain due to arthritis, overuse, or old age.

-Ming Mu Di Huang Wan: This supplement uses a specialize Chinese herbal formula dedicated to eye health and can be used to treat chronic uveitis, diabetes, glaucoma, hypertension, and keratoconjunctivitis sicca in pets.
+Ming Mu Di Huang Wan: Ming Mu Di Huang Wan uses Six Flavor Rehmania as its base and then adds herbs that benefit the eyes and clear heat from the Liver channel.
+It is a specialized Chinese herbal formula dedicated to eye health that can address chronic uveitis, diabetes, glaucoma, hypertension, and keratoconjunctivitis sicca in pets.

 Chinese herbal medicine is not just for humans – your pets can also greatly enjoy the health benefits of herbs and supplements!
 Shop our collection of herbal supplements to enhance the health of your dogs, cats, or horses.